vazome/vazome.tech/content/AWS/Connectors & Transfers/AWS Storage Gateway.md

 Can be [[Resilience and Reliability#Disaster Recovery (DR)]] if you implement [[S3 Replication#Cross-Region Replication (CRP)]]

 >[!Warning]
-> 1. Does not support object locking, use Read only mode on other shares or tight controll file access.
+> 1. Does not support object locking, use Read only mode on other shares or tight control file access.
 > 2. Be aware that storage gateway may not immediately update listing information from S3.
 > 	1. But you can enable it [NotifyWhenUploaded - Storage Gateway](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_NotifyWhenUploaded.html) and alert your application/system/integration